 What Is A Power of Attorney?

-A Power of Attorney (POA) is a document that gives another person chosen by you, the power to undertake acts or deeds when you cannot physically be present.
+A Power of Attorney (POA) is a document that is given to another person chosen by you, the power to undertake acts or deeds when you cannot physically be present.
 In essence, a Power of Attorney gives the designated person the power to execute deeds or sign certain contracts on your behalf.
 Exactly what this designated person can do is also specified in the document.

 Before you decide to draw a POA, you must know that there are two possible kinds of POA.
 Let us look at them in greater detail: